fabriceHategekimana/nlp/tp1/README.md

 - Finalise the implementation of the PMI (actually it just use the count of words).
 - Find a way to exploit the cosine similarity matrix for the project
+- Implement the remaining TODOs
+- Add more tests to make the program more robust